-At The Dempster Clinic, we measure body composition through a sophisticated scientific tool called Bioelectrical Impedance Analyzer (BIA).
-BIA is one of the most accurate methods of measuring body fat, muscle and water and it has been an invaluable tool for our patients to aid in weight loss, detoxification, and helping them to achieve optimal health.
+Dr. Dempster, ND refers to Bioelectrical Impedance Analysis (BIA) which is a method of assessing a patient’s body composition; the measurement of body fat in relation to lean body mass.
+It is an integral part of a health and nutrition assessment.
+BIA is one of the most accurate methods of measuring body fat, muscle, and water and it has been an invaluable tool for patients to aid in weight loss, detoxification, and helping them achieve optimal health.